SherG/s2/blog/facebook-ads-roi.md

 Running a few numbers can open our eyes to how close we are to acheiving our business goals.

+## A Few Additional Considerations

+The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch and of having useful metrics by which to judge the outcomes.

+But I want to mention an obvious point you should keep in mind when hiring a Facebook Ads professional.
+Anything can be done well or poorly and that includes Facebook campaigns.
+If you're not getting results you can choose another marketer.

+Do give your marketer adequate time.
+The campaign is occuring in a digital ecosystem of thousands of individuals responding to your ad's copy, creative, placement, format, landing page, and offer.

+When it comes to the free trial, opt for 4 weeks, not 2 weeks.
+The marketer will need to respond to results and calibrate the campaign as it goes along.

 ## Summary

 When you assess the results of your own ad campaigns, I hope you'll put your "data glasses" on first.